 This is Evelyn, owner and proprietor of Raven Hill Botanicals, a small Organic and Wildcrafted Body and Skin Care Company.
 I wanted to share this wonderful article by Laura Babcock about Aging.
 It really struck a chord with me because of all the pressures we are put under in our society to be young and beautiful.
 I feel that I have earned every little wrinkle and grey hair!
 Embracing one's beauty at each stage of life is essential to accepting ourselves and being beautiful from the inside out will reflect on our exterior.
 Eating well, drinking plenty of pure water, meditating, exercise, yoga, and taking fresh air are just a few of the daily rituals and routines that help me feel joy and happiness on a daily basis.
 Find that inner glow in whatever way helps you.

 It may also help to use natural, organic skin care so you are not adding harmful chemicals to your skin (your largest organ).
-Give the gift of glowing, healthy skin to yourself and indulge in our Luminous Skin Care Line, Our exquisite Body Butters and Immortelle Healing Cremes and Salves!
+Give the gift of glowing, healthy skin to yourself and indulge in our Luminous or Sirius Skincare Lines, our exquisite Body Butters and Healing Cremes and Salves!
+We guarantee that our products are made with the freshest and finest organic ingredients, and Love!

 Aging Is Beautiful!